Sacha Baron Cohen as Борат Сагдиев (Borat Sagdiyev), oblivious, bigoted, and hapless “Kazakh” TV journalist

 Borat holds up his pants poorly with a cheap black leather belt that hooks through a brass buckle.

 Borat’s shirt is another example of something you would’ve seen a dad wear in a ’90s sitcom.
 Constructed of lightweight cotton, it is a series of thick green stripes in shades of forest and olive.
 Each olive stripe has a thin orange stripe to its right and an equally thin maroon stripe to its right.

 The shirt has black plastic buttons down the plain, placket-less front.
 The spread collar has short points, and the rounded barrel cuffs close on a single button.

-Since Borat is the last person we’d expect to follow the belt/shoes matching rule, it’s not unexpected to see his brown pebbled leather 4-eyelet split toe bluchers.
+Since Borat is the last person we’d expect to follow the belt/shoes matching rule, it’s not unexpected to see his brown woven leather four-eyelet split-toe derby shoes.
 The shoes are very well-worn, even before his adventure that has him trekking across America.